Bobby Hull: WHA career

 Because he joined the rival league, Hull was not allowed to represent Team Canada in the 1972 Summit Series, which pitted Canada's top NHL players against the USSR's national team.
 Two years later, a second Summit Series was held in which Hull and other top WHA stars (including Gordie Howe, who had been retired from the NHL at the time of the initial Summit Series) competed against the Soviet national team.
 The WHA lost the series four games to one (three ending in a tie), despite Hull's seven goals.
 He was a key member of the Canadian squad that won the 1976 Canada Cup, though, scoring five goals and three assists in seven games.
+On March 11, 1978 in Quebec, Hull scored his 1,000th combined goal (including regular season and playoffs of both the NHL and WHA) against the Quebec Nordiques, making him only the second player with 1,000 goals in hockey history next to Gordie Howe.
+He initially announced his retirement in the fall of 1978.